 - The VA will match that $10,000, making the total tuition waived $20,000.

 - The Post-9/11 GI Bill pays $22,805.34 (the national maximum for 2017-18), and the Yellow Ribbon Program waives $20,000, making you responsible for $17,194.66 in tuition that you can pay out of pocket or fund with financial aid.

 Here’s another helpful link that goes into more detail:

 Although active duty service members and their spouses are not currently eligible for the Yellow Ribbon program, under the Forever GI Bill, they may use the program effective August 1, 2022.

 Currently, spouses of active duty or activated National Guard or Reserve service members may be eligible for the Military Spouse Career Advancement benefit that offers up to $6,000 in educational tuition assistance.

 Additionally, the Adult Program at OKWU proudly offers a reduced undergraduate tuition rate of $250 per credit for active duty military using TAPS (Tuition Assistance Programs) and will waive the application and registration fees for those enrolling through the Adult Programs.

-For more information on everything from our military-friendly graduation program to tuition assistance for active duty personnel, contact our VA Agent, Samantha Johnson, by email: email@example.com
+For more information on everything from our service member and veteran friendly graduation program to tuition assistance for active duty personnel, contact our VA Agent, Samantha Johnson, by email: firstname.lastname@example.org